THE FIRST GREAT PLATONIST

 Aristotle applies this idea to sensible substances.
 He thinks that these substances have an unchanging reality, that this reality is the form in the matter, that we know this form in reason, and that this knowledge is the basis for the account we give in demonstrations.

-This shows of some of why Aristotle thinks of physics as philosophy,
+Although this shows of some of why Aristotle thinks of physics as philosophy,

 δευτέρα φιλοσοφία, "second philosophy"

 The noun φιλοσοφία more literally means "love of wisdom."
 This is how we translated Socrates when Plato made him say he would not abandon φιλοσοφία.
-Aristotle works in this same tradition, but we are familiar enough with this tradition now to use the conventional tranlation.
+Aristotle works in this same tradition, but we are familiar enough with this tradition now to use the conventional translation.

 πρώτη φιλοσοφία, "first philosophy"